A traditional partnership structure with limited liability for the members.

 LLPs were originally introduced so that professions that historically operated as partnerships, such as accountants and solicitors, could access limited liability without fundamentally changing their structure.
 For most businesses, a private limited company will suffice, but because of the differences in the way LLP members are taxed they are still popular.

-Take advantage of our free fast-track arrangement with Barclays to open your business bank account.
+Take advantage of our free fast-track arrangement with Lloyds to open your business bank account.
 Once your account is open, email us to claim your £50 cashback – either by cheque or back to the credit card used to purchase the company.

 Want to order our LLP Package?